Remote Challenge: How to Work From Home

 Connect with Others

 Make an effort to connect with people in person.
 In a remote work environment, we communicate via instant messaging, videoconferencing, email and phone.
 Invitations and impromptu plans that are organically made in an office do not happen as easily.
 It helps to be deliberate in scheduling in person time with friends and family.
 If you do find yourself creeping towards recluse, consider changing up your workspace to a local coffee shop or coworking space for an afternoon.
 Or just call your friends and make plans!

 Be sure to enjoy the freedom that remote work gives you!
 During my reminders to walk away from my desk I’ll do some yoga stretches, which surely would garner some strange looks in a typical office.
 Or I’ll throw a load of laundry in, see whether anything has grown in my garden or discover whether the rabbits have snuck their way past the fence—all things I’d be unable to do during a typical 15-minute break anywhere else.

 Everyone’s experience with remote work will vary and some may take to it more easily than others.
 Whether you’ve been virtual for years or are new to remote work, hopefully these tips will come in handy.

-DockYard is a digital agency that offers user experience, design, full stack engineering, web app development, software, Ember, Elixir and Phoenix consulting.
+DockYard is a digital product agency offering exceptional user experience, design, full stack engineering, web app development, software, Ember, Elixir, and Phoenix services, consulting, and training.